junxit/us-congress-bills-111/metadata.md

 - 2009-09-29 — Placed on the Union Calendar, Calendar No. 150.
 - 2009-09-29 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-269.
 - 2009-09-29 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-269.
+- 2009-09-30 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.